 At the end of the day, the bag of stem cells that has been collected is sent to the lab where the stem cells are counted.
-If not enough cells have been collected, you will be asked to come back the next day to have the process repeated.
+If not enough cells have been collected, you will be given a 5th dose of G-CSF and will come back the next day to have the process repeated.
 This is normal and there is no need for concern.